-Section 27.1 The Human Resources Policies and Procedures Manual Section 129 Reduction for Economy or Abolition of Position (Layoff) and Section 509 Benefit Provisions Upon Layoff shall be used for administering the layoff process except for the severance pay schedule which shall follow the provisions of Section 27.2 below.
+Section 27.1 The Human Resources Policies and Procedures Manual Section 123 Reduction for

+Economy or Abolition of Position (Layoff) and Benefit Provisions Upon Layoff in Section 500 of Personnel Policies and Procedures shall be used for administering the layoff process except for the severance pay schedule which shall follow the provisions of Section 27.2 below.
 City seniority shall be prorated for part-time Employees.
 Employees eligible for and electing to retire in lieu of layoff off shall not be eligible to receive severance pay.

-Section 27.2 Any full-time, non-probationary employee who is laid off due to economy reasons or when a position is abolished, shall be provided severance pay at his/her basic hourly wage rate in accordance with the following schedule:
+Section 27.2 Any full-time, non-probationary employee who is laid off due to economy reasons or when a position is abolished, shall be provided severance pay at his/hertheir basic hourly wage rate in accordance with the following schedule: